 Could you give us some background on the work of the African Christian Health Association Platform (ACHAP) on antimicrobial resistance and access to antibiotics?

 – Being the prime and largest non-state actor in health, ACHAP network members prescribe large volumes of antibiotics to be consumed by our targeted patients of more than half-a-billion people in sub-Saharan Africa.
 Naturally, therefore, ACHAP should be, and has been, a major stakeholder in addressing the issue of antimicrobial resistance and access to antibiotics.

 In your opinion, what is the role of civil society organizations and faith based organizations in the effort to address antimicrobial resistance?

-– Faith-based health providers and civil society organizations serve significant proportions of many countries – ranging from 30-70%.
+– Faith-based health providers and civil society organizations serve significant proportions of many countries in the African region – ranging from 30-70%.
 By extension, the existing structures and interventions by faith-based health providers and civil society organizations, if properly harnessed, could potentially contribute to addressing 30-70% of the antimicrobial resistance situation.
 Specifically, faith-based health providers and civil society organizations could contribute to addressing antimicrobial resistance.

 – We can do this through: